 ... and the tools we use to answer them

 Most of our researchers have trained within a single disciplinary framework, from which they reach out in their work to researchers from other disciplines.
 But no researcher at IAST is required to undertake cross-disciplinary collaborations.
 All we ask our researchers to do is to listen to each other on a regular basis, in our seminars, conferences and informal Tuesday lunch meetings, and to be prepared to explain their research interests in terms comprehensible outside their own discipline.
 That process of listening often leads our researchers to discover affinities they had not previously suspected, and as a result to collaborate with each other in a range of ways, from informal conversation to formal co-authorship.
-Some researchers do this a lot, some hardly at all.

 We invite researchers from any discipline who are interested in understanding human behavior as part of a shared interdisciplinary endeavor to come and join us in exploring questions of central importance to human society in the 21st century.